raghupatro/django-tutorial/tutorial.md

 1. we can use `python manage.py shell` to open a shell, and manually test for bugs
 2. write required tests in the tests.py file
-3. use `python manage.py test polls` to run tests for the polls app
+3. use `python manage.py test polls` to run tests for the models.py module in the polls app
-4.
+4. Django provides _test Client_ to simulate a user
+5. write tests for literally every method, in testing more is better

+## part 6: Django Static Files

+1.